eriky/diffusers/docs/source/en/installation.md

 You should install 🤗 Diffusers in a [virtual environment](https://docs.python.org/3/library/venv.html).
 If you're unfamiliar with Python virtual environments, take a look at this [guide](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
-A virtual environment makes it easier to manage different projects and avoid compatibility issues between dependencies.
+A virtual environment makes managing different projects easier and avoids compatibility issues between dependencies.

 Start by creating a virtual environment in your project directory: